 Wix encourages you to use both these elements to make finding your business easier for customers.
 The contact form is fully functional, meaning that visitors can use it to send you messages directly.

-⚠️ In case you’re not running a business and don’t want to share your address, you can disable the map and just stick with the contact form.
+Note; In case you’re not running a business and don’t want to share your address, you can disable the map and just stick with the contact form.

 Based on the initial answers you gave when signing up to Wix, you might see other pages on your site that have been pre-made by Wix.

-In my case, there’s a Book Online page and Bookings Checkout page.
+In our case, there’s a Book Online page and Bookings Checkout page.
 You can see what the situation on your website is by clicking on that Page button again in the top left corner.